Equine Assisted Therapy Session

 We are still planning our Domestic Violence Support Program and will have more details soon.
 If you would like more information on this program when it becomes available, please get in touch.

-Starting in January 2022, this pilot program is being run in conjunction with local secondary schools to assist in engaging young students who find traditional schooling challenging and may also be struggling with other life challenges.
+This pilot program is being run in conjunction with local secondary schools to assist in engaging young students who find traditional schooling challenging and may also be struggling with other life challenges.

 Students will engage in mental and physical health support as well as learn the skills to safely work with horses and investigate other job opportunities available in the various horse industries including turf management, administration and marketing and media.